WICG/Realms-Initialization-Control/README.md

 ## Example

-I have a web app accessible online via `https://ticket-king.com/` where people can order tickets to music concertes.
+I have a web app accessible online via `https://ticket-king.com/` where people can order tickets to music concerts.

 Like most of the web, the client side of my app is rather complex, because building a fast and resilient app that allows people to purchase tickets online isn't an easy task.

 My app needs to have:

-- Great UI (which is both fast and built of composable componenets)
+- Great UI (which is both fast and built of composable components)
 - Great network communication layer (to easily communicate with my server)
 - Some layer for validating user input (name, email, etc)
 - Some component for actually accepting credit card information (for being able to charge the user for their purchase)